shashirajraja/Train-Ticket-Reservation-System/Dummy-Database.md

 # The SQL Database Command for the Table creation
-### Just open the sql prompt and copy and paste the following codes for dummy table
+### Just open the sql prompt login to admin or system user and copy paste the following codes for dummy table

 create user reservation identified by manager;